lruthotto/EmorySciComp/content/REURET.md

 2. Summer 2022: Combining Models with Data
 3. Summer 2023: Data Science for Social Justice

 This year's timeline is:

 - Apply by **March 1, 2021** for full consideration via the application sites for  [students](https://www.mathprograms.org/db/programs/1055) and [teachers](https://www.mathprograms.org/db/programs/1056).

 - **May 24 - June 11, 2021**: Virtual pre-REU/RET phase.
-We will host at least one weekly meeting to help organize teams, take care of administrative items, and give participants an overview of the educational materials.
+We will host one meeting per week to help organize teams, take care of administrative items, and give participants an overview of the educational materials.
-- **June 14 - July 30, 2021**: On-campus phase (depending on the covid situation this part may be held virtual).
+- **June 14 - July 30, 2021**: On-campus phase (depending on covid restrictions).

 #### 2021 Theme: Learning From Images